Marc Summers: Later career

+Summers has hosted stage versions of The Price Is Right and credits Bob Barker and The Price Is Right for helping him pursue a game-show career.

 Summers served as host of "Drunk Double Dare" during Drunk Day, an annual episode of the Philadelphia-based Preston & Steve radio show on WMMR, held directly before the Fourth of July weekend.
 The show reunited Summers with his Double Dare cohorts Harvey and Robin Marrella.
 He has also hosted "Dunkel Dare" during the annual Beer Week in Philadelphia, Pennsylvania.

 Summers appears in the Good Charlotte music video for their song "Last Night", which uses Family Double Dare as the motif for the video.
 He has also played himself on The Cleveland Show, Robot Chicken, Workaholics, and Sanjay & Craig, and appeared in special segments on ABC's The Chew.

-He is the subject and executive producer of On Your Marc, a documentary that chronicles his life and development of his one-man theater show, featuring interviews with Neil Patrick Harris, Ryan Seacrest, Guy Fieri and Seth Green, and was directed by Mathew Klickstein.
-He hosted a number of early preview screenings and live events as part of a nationwide promotional tour of the film in October 2017.
+Summers is the subject and executive producer of On Your Marc, a documentary that chronicles his life and development of his one-man theater show, featuring interviews with Neil Patrick Harris, Ryan Seacrest, Guy Fieri and Seth Green, and was directed by Mathew Klickstein.
+Summers hosted a number of early preview screenings and live events as part of a nationwide promotional tour of the film in October 2017.

-Summers returned to host a 30th Anniversary of Double Dare at the 2016 San Diego Comic-Con International.
-Summers also appeared in a commemorative half-hour special in honor of the show's 30th anniversary that aired on Nickelodeon on November 23, 2016.
+Summers returned to host a 30th anniversary of Double Dare at the 2016 San Diego Comic-Con.
+He also appeared in a commemorative half-hour special in honor of the show's 30th anniversary that aired on Nickelodeon on November 23, 2016.

 In 2018, Summers provided color commentary along with his vast knowledge of the game on the revival of Double Dare with Liza Koshy, produced by RTL Group / FremantleMedia, and served as executive producer.
 In 2019, Summers hosted Double Dare Live, a non-broadcast, national touring version of the show.

-On July 20, 2020, Summers appears as himself on an episode in season four of Nickelodeon's The Loud House aired titled "How Double Dare You!", in which the Loud family siblings attempt to get on Double Dare.
+Summers began hosting the Marc Summers Unwraps podcast in 2023.
+His one-man show The Life and Slimes of Marc Summers played off-Broadway at New World Stages from February to June 2024.

+Summers starred in the Hallmark Original Movie Hanukkah on the Rocks, which premiered on Hallmark Channel in December 2024.